Topologically protected emergent Fermi surface in an Abrikosov vortex lattice

 {\it Conclusions and Discussions.---} To summarize, we have introduced the concept of CdGM Fermi surfaces as a new emergent topological response of type-II SCs.
 Our main finding is that the CdGM Fermi surfaces necessarily arise at zero energy in an Abrikosov lattice when each vortex line is nodal.
 These in-gap Fermi surfaces are topologically protected for carrying a $\mathbb{Z}_2$ Pfaffian index, which is a natural outcome of an effective gauge structure induced by both the SC phase winding and the physical magnetic field in an ordered vortex lattice.
 We have provided both an effective model description and a microscopic lattice model simulation for the CdGM Fermi surfaces.
 Remarkably, this exotic phase is found to persist even when the nodal vortex condition is relaxed.

 Nodal vortices have been predicted to exist in SCing DSMs such as LiFeAs~\cite{Zhang19}, Sr$_{3-x}$SnO~\cite{oudah2016dirac}, Au$_2$Pb~\cite{Schoop15}, etc., as well as in half-Heusler superconductors~\cite{hu2023topological} such as YPtBi~\cite{kim2018beyond} and LuPdBi~\cite{ishihara2021heusler}.
 Following our theory, the CdGM Fermi surfaces should show up in these systems once the applied ${\bf B}$ exceeds the corresponding lower critical field $H_{c1}$.
 In particular, a highly ordered vortex lattice has been experimentally observed in LiFeAs by multiple groups~\cite{Zhang19b,Hoffmann22,li2022ordered}, which offers an ideal real-world platform to detect the proposed topological metallicity.
 The presence of a CdGM Fermi surface indicates a large density of states at $E=0$, which only appear when ${\bf B}$ is turned on.
-As a response, a zero-bias anomaly signal will show up under a variety of experimental probes including scanning tunneling microscopy, tunneling spectroscopy, specific heat measurement, etc~\cite{lapp2020BdG}.
+We thus expect the emergent Fermi surface to respond to various experimental probes including scanning tunneling microscopy, tunneling spectroscopy, specific heat measurement, etc~\cite{lapp2020BdG}.
 Therefore, we are confident that signatures of the CdGM Fermi surfaces will soon be observed in experiments.

-{\it Acknowledgement -} We thank Y. Wang, K. Sun, D. F. Agterberg, and especially L.-H. Hu for helpful discussions.
+{\it Acknowledgement -} We thank Y. Wang, K. Sun, D. F. Agterberg, C.-K. Chiu, L. Kong, F. Yang, and especially L.-H. Hu for helpful discussions.
 S.P. and R.-X.Z. are supported by a start-up fund at the University of Tennessee.
 J.S. acknowledges support from the Joint Quantum Institute and support by the Laboratory for Physical Sciences through its continuous support of the Condensed Matter Theory Center at the University of Maryland.